-I am a Lecturer in the Department of Philosophy.
-At Aberdeen I have taught courses in Logic, Applied Ethics and Philosophy of Language.
+I am a Lecturer in the Department of Philosophy and Undergraduate Programme Coordinator.

 I enjoy bringing Philosophy to wider audiences.
 In this connection, I coordinate several public engagement and outreach initiatives.
-These include Cafe' Philosophique, the departmental series of public engagement events; the Aberdeen Philosophy in Education Group (APEG), a training programme for Philosophy students to facilitate philosophy discussion in primary/secondary school classrooms; and the Philosophy with Children course, a biannual one-day Continuing Professional Development course for primary and secondary schoolteachers.
+These include the Aberdeen Philosophy in Education Group (APEG), a training programme for Philosophy students to facilitate philosophy discussion in primary/secondary school classrooms, and the Philosophy with Children course, a biannual one-day Continuing Professional Development course for primary and secondary schoolteachers.

 I carried out my doctoral studies at St Andrews and Aberdeen.
 Before that, I took my M.Litt. at St Andrews and my BA at Sheffield.